A verge is the strip of land between the footpath and the kerb and road. It’s also the land on roundabouts and other traffic control devices.

 To help reduce verge maintenance lawn can be replaced with alternatives such as:

 - compacted rubble.

-Please note we can supply compacted rubble only.
+Please note we can supply compacted rubble or garden loam (if existing materials are unsuitable) only.
 Other treatments are your expense.

 Contact us to find out more about this service or submit a request online.